Secured Loans

 What is a secured loan?

-A secured loan is a loan backed by an asset, so that in the event the borrower defaults on the loan, the lender can seize the asset in lieu of payment.
+A secured loan is a loan backed by an asset, so that in the event the borrower defaults on the loan, the lender can seize the asset instead of payment.
 The asset used to secure the loan is known as collateral.

 What are the most common types of secured loan?

-Mortgages and auto loans are the two most common forms of secured loan, with the former using the home being purchased as collateral, and the latter using the car being purchased.
+Mortgages and auto loans are the two most common forms of secured personal loan, with the former using the home being purchased as collateral secured personal loan, and the latter using home equity as line of credit for the car being purchased.

 What can I use a secured loan for?

-Funds gained through secured loans can be used for almost anything, from financing a new business, to alleviating cash flow problems, to financing a purchase.
-Both business and personal uses are possible.
+Funds gained through secured loans can be used for a life insurance policy, home equity line, financing a business, alleviating cash flow, to financing a purchase.
+Both a business used life insurance loan and personal uses life insurance loan are possible.

 How can I qualify for a secured loan?

 Secured loans are often easier to qualify for than unsecured loans, as they are less risky to the lender.
-Generally speaking, borrowers need to have an asset that the lender will accept as collateral; there may also be credit requirements, although it is easier to get a secured loan with bad credit than it is to get an unsecured loan.
-The amount you can borrow and the loan terms will depend on the lender and your specific financial circumstances.
+Generally speaking, borrowers need to have an asset that the lender will accept as collateral; there may also be credit requirements, although it is easier to get a secured loan with bad credit than it is to get a secured loan with bad credit borrowers or an unsecured loan line of credit.
+The amount borrowing money you can borrow and the loan terms will depend on the lender and your specific financial circumstances.

 Can I get a secured loan with bad credit?

 Yes, people with bad credit can get secured loans.
-Depending on the type of secured loan, interest rates may be higher than you expect.
-For example, title loans are generally geared towards borrowers with poor credit, and so charge higher interest rates than home equity loans.
+Interest rates may be higher than you expect.
+For example, title loans are two more types of secured loans and credit cards, loans and credit cards generally geared towards borrowers with a poor credit history, and so charge higher interest rates than home equity loans.

 What are the advantages of a secured loan?

-Secured loans are easier to qualify for than unsecured loans, especially if you have no or bad credit; they are also sometimes cheaper in that, as they are considered less risky, you may qualify for lower interest rates and more preferable loan terms than with an unsecured loan.
+Secured loans are easier to qualify for, especially if you have no or bad credit; they are also sometimes cheaper, as they are considered less risky, you may qualify for lower interest rates and more preferable loan terms than with an unsecured loan.

 What are the risks of a secured loan?

-The major risk of a secured loan is if you miss payments or default on the loan altogether; this will result in the lender seizing the asset you used as collateral.
-For example, with a mortgage default, the lender can foreclose on your home.
-Also a factor when considering a secured loan is their longevity; they tend to be longer term than unsecured loans and so interest can end up costing you more.
+The major risk of a secured loan is if you miss payments or default on the loan altogether; this will result in the lender seizing the asset you have secured business loan used forcollateral.
+For example, with a mortgage default, the lender can foreclose on cash value of your home.
+Also a factor when considering a secured loan is interest rate and their longevity; they tend to be longer term than unsecured loans and so interest can end up costing the loan amounts and you more.

 What can I use to back a secured loan?